UTFCast Pro User Manual

 <link src="MyBachuite2.xml" enc="utf32be" bom="no" />

-A profile is a set of predefined attributes for reusing in other elements.
-A profile element is like a set element with a name, but cannot have children.
-When a profile is defined, it covers the scope that any sibling elements and their children, and only elements in the covered scope can access it.
-If an element is assigned with an existing profile, the element does not inherit any attribute from its parent, it inherits the profile's parent attribute instead, and clones all attributes from the profile.
-Bachuite applies all attributes of the profile to the element first, and then applies explicitly presented attributes.
+element but has a name and cannot have children.
+When a profile is defined, it covers the scope of any sibling elements and their children, and only elements in the covered scope can access it.
+If an element is assigned an existing profile, it does not inherit any attribute from its parent; instead, it inherits the profile's parent attribute and clones all attributes from the profile.
+Bachuite applies all attributes of the profile to the element first and then applies explicitly presented attributes.

 Here's an example of using profiles: